yijiasu-crypto/kitten-swap/chain/README.md

 A verified deployment of `KittenSwapRouter` is available at [0x96ab64514484FA3257Fe82A42F900cDb79b25B65](https://kovan.etherscan.io/address/0x96ab64514484FA3257Fe82A42F900cDb79b25B65).

-If you need to deploy a new instace of these smart contracts manually.
+If you need to deploy a new instance of these smart contracts manually.
 Please run the test `2_KittenSwapRouter` by running `yarn test:kovan ./test/2_KittenSwapRouter.test.ts`.
-Once the test were successfully ran, there should be a file `test_deployment.json` generate on the root folder recording addresses of deployed smart contracts.
+Once the tests were successfully run, there should be a file `test_deployment.json` generated on the root folder recording addresses of deployed smart contracts.